databricks/terraform-provider-databricks/docs/resources/mount.md

 * `initialize_file_system` - (Required) (Bool) either or not initialize FS for the first use

-## gcs block
+## gs block

 This block allows to specify parameters for mounting of the Google Cloud Storage.
-The following arguments are required inside the `gcs` block:
+The following arguments are required inside the `gs` block:

 * `service_account` - (Optional) (String) email of registered [Google Service Account](https://docs.gcp.databricks.com/data/data-sources/google/gcs.html#step-1-set-up-google-cloud-service-account-using-google-cloud-console) for data access.
 If it's not specified, then the `cluster_id` should be provided, and cluster should have Google service account attached to it.
 * `bucket_name` - (Required) (String) GCS bucket name to be mounted.